shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/dynamic-tileentity-rendering.md

 Now that we've got the model, we call `bindTexture` on the `TextureManager` instance obtained from `Minecraft.getMinecraft().getTextureManager()` with the ID of the texture we want to bind.
 In this case, because we want to be bind the main texture map which contains all of the textures that are used in the models, we use the ID `TextureMap.LOCATION_BLOCKS_TEXTURE`.
 This field name is a bit of a misnomer because it's not just for blocks, it stores the textures for items as well.

-With the texture map boudn, we can finally render the item itself.
+With the texture map bound, we can finally render the item itself.
 We call `renderItem` with the `ItemStack` we're rendering and the `IBakedModel` to render on the `RenderItem` instance.

 Once we've finished rendering, we reset the GL state back to what it was before our TESR started rendering.

 Lastly, we'll need to register our TESR.
-Let's create a new method in our proxiescalled `registerRenderers`.
+Let's create a new method in our proxies called `registerRenderers`.
 In our `CommonProxy` this method won't do anything because we only want to register our renderers on the client side.
 In our `ClientProxy` we'll bind our TESR to our tile entity so that it gets rendered.

 {% highlight java linenos %}
 // ...